Feusier Octagon House

 The Feusier Octagon House is an historic octagonal house built in c.
 1857, and located in the Russian Hill neighborhood of San Francisco, California.

-It has been listed as a San Francisco Designated Landmark since October 1, 1970; listed as a California Historical Landmark since March 24, 1974; and it has been added to the National Register of Historic Places since March 24, 1974.
+It was listed as a San Francisco Designated Landmark on October 1, 1970, and was added to the National Register of Historic Places on March 24, 1974.
 The house is also part of the Russian Hill-Paris Block Architectural District.

 History

 The Feusier Octagon House is located at 1067 Green Street in San Francisco.
 It was built between 1857 and 1858 by George Kenny, who sold it in 1870 to Louis Feusier.
 The house was later expanded with a third story, mansard roof, and cupola.